A Quick Guide to Winter Boat Storage

 Clean the Boat

-Another essential winter boat storage tip is to give your water vessel a thorough cleaning.
+Another essential winter boat storage tip is to thoroughly clean your water vessel.
 Scrub the entire boat thoroughly using the best boat cleaners.
 Clean the boat from the hull to the craft's interior.

 Wash off all the dirt, grime, debris, and water spots.
-These substances can easily create the ideal conditions for the formation of rust while your boat sits in storage during the winter.
+These substances can easily create the ideal conditions for rust formation while your boat is in storage during the winter.

-Open all the drawers, lockers, freezers, and refrigerators and give them a thorough cleaning as well.
+Open all the drawers, lockers, freezers, and refrigerators and thoroughly clean them.

 Winterize Your Boat's Engine

-Flush your boat's engine, including the boat's coolant system.
+Flush your boat's engine and coolant system.
 Use freshwater to get rid of any salt, corrosion, and dirt.
 We recommend our engine flush kit and our De-Salt solution.
 Once you've finished flushing the engine, refill the coolant system using antifreeze.

 Warm the engine briefly to loosen any impurities.
 Next, change the oil and the filters.
 Pay attention to any milky appearance of the old oil, which might indicate water intrusion.